 , and Kitchen Counter Cures

-Starting in the 1970s, I was a frequent guest on TV shows like Dinah's Place, The Mike Douglas Show, The Merv Griffin Show,
+Starting in the 1970s, Jerry was a frequent guest on TV shows like Dinah's Place, The Mike Douglas Show, The Merv Griffin Show,

 and The Tonight Show Starring Johnny Carson.

-I hosted my own TV show, Plants Are Like People,
+He hosted his own TV show, Plants Are Like People,

 on KMOX (a CBS affiliate) in St. Louis, MO.
-I also often appeared as a gardening expert on TV morning shows like Kennedy and Company
+He also often appeared as a gardening expert on TV morning shows like Kennedy and Company

 in Chicago and on the ABC affiliates’ morning shows in New York, Detroit, and Los Angeles.

-In 1987, I helped found American Master Products, Inc.
+In 1987, Jerry, his son Jeff, and his son-in-law Kim, started American Master Products, Inc.

-(AMP), a direct marketing and multi-media company based in New Hudson, Michigan.
-AMP now owns and manages the Jerry Baker brand, develops content and private label products, and is involved in licensing.
+(AMP), a direct marketing company based in Wixom, Michigan.
+AMP owns and manages the Jerry Baker brand, developing content and private label products in the areas of home hints, health tips, and gardening solutions.
+Three generations of Bakers are now involved with the company, including Jerry's two youngest grandsons.

-Throughout the 1990s and 2000s, AMP produced a series of Jerry Baker gardening programs that ran on Public Television stations in the USA and Canada.
-They were used by PBS as pledge drive specials; the programs featured my down-home wisdom and commonsense solutions to all sorts of gardening problems.
+In the 2000s, AMP produced a series of Jerry Baker gardening programs that ran on Public Television stations in the USA and Canada.
+They were pledge drive specials, which featured Jerry's down-home wisdom and commonsense solutions to all sorts of gardening problems.
 These shows are now available on DVD

 , and various video segments

 can also be viewed on this website and YouTube.
-From 1987 to 2007, I hosted my own national call-in radio show called On the Garden Line,
+From 1987 to 2007, Jerry hosted his own national call-in radio show called On the Garden Line,

 which was produced by Westwood One and broadcast on the Mutual Broadcasting Network.

 But the more things change, the more they stay the same.
 No matter where you live or how much fancy equipment you have, gardening is still gardening.
-After all of these years, I still longingly look back to those days I spent with my Grandma Putt, who said that all a fellow (or gal) needs is the good earth, a handful of seeds, a little grow-how, and a desire to get back to basics.
+Grandma Putt once said that all a fellow (or gal) needs is the good earth, a handful of seeds, a little grow-how, and a desire to get back to basics.
 It was that simple back in her day, and its still that simple today.